nikkovacevic/react-pokedex/README.md

 ## Purpose

-The purpose of this project is to learn and experiment with React Query, React Router v6 and Vite.
+The purpose of this project is to learn and experiment with React Query, React Router v6, Vite and unit testing in React.

 ## Screenshots